 Existing guardrail to bridge traffic railing approach and trailing end transitions must be upgraded or replaced unless they conform to one of the following systems.

 - 1. For approach ends of existing standard New Jersey Shape and F Shape bridge traffic railings: - a.
-The nested thrie beam approach transition shown as Detail J in the current Design Standards, Index 400. - b.
-For retrofitted installations, the appropriate nested thrie beam transition shown in the current Design Standards, Index 402.
+The nested thrie-beam approach transition shown as Detail J in the current Design Standards, Index 400.